-Following critical care, raptors are moved to an outdoor caging unit that is appropriate for their level of rehabilitation.
+Following critical care, raptors are moved to an outdoor enclosure unit that is appropriate for their level of rehabilitation.

-Once stable, a raptor may be moved to a hospital cage to continue its recovery.
-While in hospital cages birds in our care require restricted activity or medication.
+Once stable, a raptor may be moved to a hospital enclosure to continue its recovery.
+While in hospital enclosures birds in our care require restricted activity or medication.
 This area is also used for large high stress patients including osprey or bald and golden eagles.

-Birds are moved to the recovery cages when they are ready for limited activity.
+Birds are moved to the recovery enclosures when they are ready for limited activity.
 These patients are eating on their own, no longer on medications and broken bones or wounds have healed and no longer require intensive medical management.
-While in recovery cages, the raptors will become stronger and build up their muscles in preparation for flight.
-The perches in these cages can be arranged to accommodate individual bird’s injuries and disabilities and can be changed over time as the bird's skills improve.
+While in recovery enclosures, the raptors will become stronger and build up their muscles in preparation for flight.
+The perches in these enclosures can be arranged to accommodate individual bird’s injuries and disabilities and can be changed over time as the bird’s skills improve.

 Our current facility has 6,000 square feet of flight enclosures to provide a spacious area for flight reconditioning, strength and stamina.
 Enclosures vary in size ranging from small, for small falcons, accipiters and owls, to large, for hawks, owls and eagles.